Costa Rica–United States relations: 2001–2024

 The United States is Costa Rica's most important trading partner.
 The two countries share growing concerns for the environment and want to preserve Costa Rica's tropical resources and prevent environmental degradation.
 In 2007, the United States reduced Costa Rica's debt in exchange for protection and conservation of Costa Rican forests through a debt for nature swap under the auspices of the Tropical Forest Conservation Act.
 This is the largest such agreement of its kind to date.
 This deal between both governments generated 50 million dollars which were devoted to conservation projects.

-As reported by the National Census of Costa Rica of 2011, 4.1% more American citizens live in Costa Rica with regards to the number calculated in 2000.
+As reported by the National Census of Costa Rica of 2011, 4.1% more American citizens live in Costa Rica with regard to the number calculated in 2000.
 There are 15,898 American citizens living in Costa Rica, as found by the census, compared to the 9,511 that lived in that nation in the year 2000.

 During the first trimester of 2011, 55% of people that visited Costa Rica came from the United States.